civo/docs/content/docs/compute/create-an-instance.md

 ## Overview

-Creating an instance on Civo requires a few specified parameters, whether you are starting the instance through the web dashboard or using one of our API tools.
-The documentation below covers the main options available on initial instance launch.
+To create an instance on Civo, you will need to provide several specific parameters.
+This requirement applies whether you are initiating the instance through the web dashboard or utilizing one of our API tools.
+In the sections below, you will find detailed documentation that explains the main options available to you during the initial launch of an instance.
+These options include various configuration settings that you can customize to suit your specific needs, ensuring that your instance is set up precisely as you require from the outset.

 <Tabs groupId="create-instance">